The Problem with Web3 UX Today

 What Are Smart Sessions?

-Smart Sessions is a solution to this problem.
-A Smart Session is a secure, temporary, and strictly limited set of permissions that you grant to a app.
+A Smart Session is a secure, temporary, and strictly limited set of permissions that you grant to an app.
 Instead of approving every single transaction, you approve a session once, allowing the app to perform a range of pre-agreed actions on your behalf.
 This eliminates constant pop-ups and unlocks a fluid, Web2-like experience without sacrificing security or self-custody.

 💡 Think of it this way: It’s less like handing over your master key (your main wallet signer) and more like giving an application a special-purpose keycard with very clear rules and limitations.